Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_clients"></a> [clients](#input\_clients)

 Description: (Optional) A map of clients to create in the EventGrid Namespace.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time."
+Each object in the map supports the following attributes:
+- `name` - (Required) The name of the client.
+- `authentication_name` - (Required) The name of the authentication method to use for the client.
+- `description` - (Optional) A description for the client.
+- `state` - (Optional) The state of the client.
+Defaults to "Enabled".
+- `client_certificate_authentication` - (Optional) Client certificate authentication settings.
+- `attributes` - (Optional) A map of additional attributes for the client.

 Type: